R69T/CC69/README.md

 # Windows Security Warning

-Windows may display a security warning when running the EXE for the first time.
+When running the EXE for the first time:

+Windows may display a security warning.

 If you trust the source, select: